 [This section should contain a summary of the technical and operational studies performed within ITU-R, including a list of relevant ITU-R Recommendations.
 Depending on the agenda item, this section could be divided in two parts, one part dealing with the summary and the other part dealing with the analysis.
 The results of the ITU-R studies should also be analysed with respect to the possible methods of satisfying the agenda item, and presented in a concise manner.]

-2/1.6/4 Methods to satisfy the agenda item1
+2/1.6/4 Methods to satisfy the agenda item

 [This section should contain the brief description of the Method or Methods to satisfy the agenda item as per section A2.4 of Annex 2 to Resolution ITU-R 2-8]

-2/1.9/4.1 Method A: [title of Method A, if any]2
+2/1.6/4.1 Method A:

-[Text describing the first method to satisfy the agenda item]

-2/1.9/4.2 Method B: [title of Method B, if any]

-[Text describing the second method to satisfy the agenda item]
+This method proposes to add a clarification to be made to Article 4 of the Radio Regulations.

+Proposal for a clarification to be made in Article 4:

+Stations onboard suborbital vehicles (RR 1.62, 1.63, and 1.64) may use allocations to terrestrial and/or space radiocommunications services when executing suborbital flight.
+Suborbital flight is the intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space for a brief period of time.
+Radiocommunications for this use shall have the same status as those allocations under which they operate, and shall operate in accordance with limitations of those allocations specified in Article 5.

-[Additional sections with text describing other methods to satisfy the agenda item, if any]2/1.6/5 Regulatory and procedural considerations
+2/1.6/5 Regulatory and procedural considerations

-[Example(s) of regulatory text relating to the Method(s) to satisfy the agenda item]

-2/1.9/5.1 For Method A: [title of Method A, if any]
+2/1.6/5.1 For Method A:

-[Example(s) of regulatory text for the first method to satisfy the agenda item]

-2/1.6/5.2 For Method B: [title of Method B, if any]
+ARTICLE 4

+Assignment and use of frequencies

+MOD

+4.xx Stations onboard suborbital vehicles (RR 1.62, 1.63, and 1.64) may use allocations to terrestrial and/or space radiocommunications services when executing suborbital flight.
+Suborbital flight is the intentional flight of a vehicle expected to reach the upper atmosphere with a portion of its flight path that may occur in space for a brief period of time.
+Radiocommunications for this use shall have the same status as those allocations under which they operate, and shall operate in accordance with limitations of those allocations specified in Article 5.

+SUP

+RESOLUTION 772 (WRC-19)

-[Example(s) of regulatory text for the second method to satisfy the agenda item]
+Consideration of regulatory provisions to facilitate the introduction of sub-orbital vehicles

-[Additional sections with example(s) of regulatory text for the other methods to satisfy the agenda item, if any]